Working on a Dream Tour: U.S. third leg

 During the final stretch of the tour, the final encores of many shows presented a long, rousing, ebullient rendition of Jackie Wilson's classic "(Your Love Keeps Lifting Me) Higher and Higher".
 Showcasing featured vocals from Cindy Mizelle or Curtis King Jr. and trumpet solos from Curt Ramm, the song stretched to eight minutes with key changes, reprises, and walks through the pit area by Springsteen and the singers, and became recognized as one of the highpoints of the entire tour.
 Springsteen dispelled any notion of this being the final E Street Band show or the last for a long time; in an interview near the end of the tour he said, "We're playing to an audience now that will outlive us.
 But at the same time the band is very, very powerful right now.
 And part of the reason it's powerful is that it's carrying a lot of very strong cumulative history.
 You come and you see 35 years of a speeding train going down the track, and you're gonna get to be on the front end of it.
 We look forward to many, many more years of touring and playing and enjoying it."

 The tour concluded with the November 22, 2009, show at HSBC Arena in Buffalo, New York.
 Fans came from far away and the show dominated the feel of the city that day.
 The full album played was Springsteen's first, Greetings from Asbury Park, N.J., which he wryly said "was the miracle.
 This was the record that took everything from way below zero to ... one."
-The performance of it was dedicated to his first manager and producer, Mike Appel, who was present in the audience, and featured quite rare renditions of "Mary Queen of Arkansas" and (the first ever with the E Street Band) "The Angel".
+The performance of it was dedicated to his first manager and producer, Mike Appel, who was present in the audience, and featured rare renditions of "Mary Queen of Arkansas" (the first ever with the E Street Band) and "The Angel".
 Other rarities peppered the 34-song, nearly 3½-hour night, including Chuck Willis's "(I Don't Want to) Hang Up My Rock and Roll Shoes" and, to mark Steven Van Zandt's birthday, totally obscure outtake "Restless Nights" (supposedly Van Zandt's favorite Springsteen song) and a now-unusual second song from the current album, "Surprise Surprise".
 Near the end he said, "So we're gonna say goodbye, but just for a little while ... a very little while ..."
 The tour finished not with the emotional statement in song that some other Springsteen tours have in the 2000s, but instead with John Fogerty's "Rockin' All Over the World".